asemio/SZXX/README.md

 To operate on the document and its children, use the utility functions in the [`SZXX.Xml.DOM` module](src/xml.mli).

 This module transparently unescapes text nodes.
-Your text nodes will contain e.g. `Fast & Furious 🏎️`, not the original `Fast &amp; Furious &#x1F3CE;&#xFE0F;`.
+Your text nodes will contain the correct e.g. `Fast & Furious 🏎️` instead of `Fast &amp; Furious &#x1F3CE;&#xFE0F;`.

 ### Xml.parse_document